hitrefresh/r3/README.md

 ___

 You can use the [editor on GitHub](https://github.com/prabhavagrawal/r3/edit/master/README.md) to maintain and preview this content.
+Please add the slides in this [Google drive folder](https://drive.google.com/drive/folders/0B-844AnmP8ZReW9ZRnlNNk1oOGc?usp=sharing)